cnvrg SDK V2

 message | string | The commit message | No | "" |

-override | bool | Whether or not to re-upload even if the file already exists | No | False |
+override | boolean | Upload every file specified, even if it already exists in the latest commit | No | False |

-force | bool | Should the new commit copy files from its parent | No | False |
+force | boolean | Create a new commit with only the files included in the current upload | No | False |

 NOTE